Understanding the Patterns We Carry

-The effects of trauma show up in subtle yet powerful ways.
-Below are some common symptoms that may stem from unresolved trauma, each serving as a survival response.
-When you begin to understand the connection between your emotions, thought patterns, and behaviors, you can identify how automatic responses are rooted in your nervous system.
+The effects of past experiences can show up in subtle but powerful ways.
+Many of these responses develop as the body’s natural effort to stay safe.
+When you begin to understand the connection between your emotions, thoughts, and behaviors, it becomes easier to see how automatic responses are rooted in your nervous system.

 HOW I FEEL INSIDE